• Skip to primary navigation

 One-Pan Chicken And Pappers

-I can’t wait to hear how you like it, and I hope it will become a new favorite recipe in your house too.
+I can’t wait to hear how you like these crispy chicken thighs with roasted peppers and potatoes, and I hope it will become a new favorite recipe in your house too.

 Happy cooking!